 144 MHz Halo Antenna

-Construction of a Low Cost Omnidirectional Horizontally Polarized Antenna for 144 MHz
+Construction and Analysis of a Low Cost Omnidirectional Horizontally Polarized Antenna for 144 MHz

 by Dr. Carol F. Milazzo, KP4MD (posted 23 May 2012)

-open ends of the boom will later be sealed for
+The open end of the boom will later be weatherproofed with self-sealing silicone tape.

-3. The open ends of the loop here are separated by 1.5 inches.
-The resonant frequency of the antenna will vary with the distance between these open ends.
-The open ends of the boom will later be sealed for weatherproofing.
+3. The resonant frequency of the antenna will vary with the distance between these open ends.
+After adjustment, UV resistant cable ties and a piece of 1/4 inch (6mm) fiberglass rod on the open ends of the halo antenna secure the gap spacing.
+The open ends of the boom will later be weatherproofed with self-sealing silicone tape.

-Detail of the 6-32 x 1" screw ready to be
+of the 6-32 x 1" screw ready to be soldered

 4. Detail of the 6-32 x 1" screw ready to be soldered to the center pin of the SO-239 connector.